O woman, great is your faith: be it done for you as you desire!

 The breaking through this oppression, if we’re suffering lustful thoughts, begins with confessing them, acknowledging the truth that we are oppressed.
 It may need to involve being accountable to someone else – a friend, a spouse, a priest.
 We can take practical steps to avoid situations of temptation – what images are we filling our minds with? how are we looking at others when we look at them? and most importantly, choosing to fill one’s mind with the true direction of our hearts desire, the deepening of our life of prayer, the reading of Scripture, engaging in the Sacramental life, using all the means we are given by God to stay close to Him.

 Our readings today speak about a concern we might have about another person who is oppressed in some way by a lie and also warn us that we ourselves can be oppressed.
-Ideas of racial superiority or of the limits of God’s love or of lust or whatever else may be binding us.
+Ideas of racial or tribal superiority or of the limits of God’s love or of lust or whatever else may be binding us.
 God is opposed to anything that is not authentic love, to anything that enslaves and hurts.
 And he has come in the flesh to break every oppression both through speaking the truth, to bring light into darkness, to strengthen our wills to overcome temptation, and most importantly to show us what perfect love looks like in the flesh.

 If we know of a loved one who is oppressed, let us offer prayers for that person to Jesus this morning.
 If we see some oppression in our thoughts today, or in our actions, then let us confess it soon, and be assured of God’s perfect forgiveness through the Cross of Christ and be strengthened through our love of Jesus as we receive His Body and Blood given for us.